 A requirement you do not:

 - drive with any measurable amount of alcohol in your blood;

 - refuse a chemical test to determine your BAC on arrest; and

 Probation.
 When granting probation for a second DUI, the terms and conditions must include: (1) confinement in the county jail for 10 days to 1 year or 96 hours to 1 year, (2) a fine of $390 to $1000, and (3) successful completion of an 18-month or 30-month DUI program.

 Penalty assessments, fees, and state surcharges.
 These significantly increase the base fine and includes an assessment for alcohol abuse education and prevention programs, and, if applicable an assessment for county alcohol and drug problem assessment programs.

 License suspension.
 The DMV must suspend your driver’s license for 2 years.

 Disallowance of restricted license.
-When the court, considering the circumstances taken as a whole, determines you would present a traffic or public safety risk if authorized to operate a motor vehicle during the 2-year suspension period, the court may prohibit the DMV from issuing a restricted driver’s license to you under California Vehicle Code Section 13352.5.
-DUI Attorney Richard Wagner will help you apply for restricted license at the earliest possible time!
+When the court determines you would present a traffic or public safety risk if authorized to operate a motor vehicle during the 2-year suspension period, the court may prohibit the DMV from giving a restricted driver’s license to you under California Vehicle Code Section 13352.5.
+DUI Attorney Richard Wagner will help you get a restricted license at the earliest possible time!

 Second DUI – Defend Against Excessive Punishment

-The prosecutor will tell the court to consider the circumstances of your second DUI such as: your blood alcohol level, refusal to take a chemical test, collision, valid driver’s license, children in the vehicle, recency of prior conviction, flight from an accident scene.
+The prosecutor will tell the judge to look at your second DUI and other factors such as: your blood alcohol level, refusal to take a chemical test, collision, valid driver’s license, children in the vehicle, recency of prior conviction, flight from an accident scene.